Cytochrome b5 reductase: Mutations

-mutation where the NADH cytochrome b5 reductase enzyme is not present only in the red blood cells, similar to the type I MHb deficiency.
+mutation where the NADH cytochrome b5 reductase enzyme is deficient only in the red blood cells, similar to the type I MHb deficiency.
 Mechanisms and reactions are also similar to a type I mutation, but variants of this mutation can subsequently develop into chronic cyanosis.

 Treatments

 Most cases of methemoglobinemia are treatable and not chronic.
 The most common and successful treatment used to treat patients with high levels of methemoglobinemia is the antidote methylene blue.
 Methylene blue is already recognized as a product of the reversible reaction fueled by NAPHD methemoglobin reductase, catalyzed by leukcomethylene, to reduce methemoglobin to hemoglobin.
 Therefore, when methemoglobin levels are high in a patient, additional methylene blue can be introduced to be reduced to leukcomethylene to now catalyze the reduction of excess methemoglobin to hemoglobin.
 While the addition of methylene blue to treat cases of methemoglobinemia has been scientifically tested and proven, there are some side effects to note and monitor with high dosages of the antidote.
 Minor side effects include green or blue discoloration of urine; however, significant side effects include worsening of the present methemoglobinemia.
 Because methylene blue is an oxidizing agent itself, when it is not effectively reduced, NADPH will not be properly restored in the cell for electron transfer, resulting in increased levels of non reduced methemoglobin to support methemoglobinemia in patients.
 Additional studies have found that the use of methylene blue during pregnancy is associated with a high risk of small intestinal atresia, which can be fatal to the fetus.

 It is recommended that treatment with methylene blue requires two doses before being deemed ineffective.
 If symptoms of methemoglobinemia are still present after the second dosage, alternative treatments, including ascorbic acid, exchange transfusion, and hyperbaric oxygen therapy, can be considered.
 However, no additional antidote has been tested and confirmed to the extent of methylene blue, and in most cases, additional antidotes are generally ineffective.
 It is also noted that high doses of ascorbic acid are associated with increased urinary excretion of oxalate and renal failure.